mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 }
 ```

-By default, it uses the primary or identity column as a qualifier, but you can also use the other columns like below.
+By default, it uses the primary column as a qualifier, but you can also use the other columns like below.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))